Contains amino acids as well as BHB salts. No sugar. Free of carbs and stimulants. Tastes great.

-Older males feel a boost in not only mental clarity, but also testosterone.
+Older males feel a boost in not only mental clarity but also testosterone.
 Easier on the stomach than taking just DHEA.
 Mood swings and appetite even out after a few days.
-Many users report their health care providers have recommended it, especially those over 50.

 Be aware of possible side effects before purchase, which include increased estrogen, acne, and irritability.